mbed-ce/mbed-mcuboot-bootloader/README.md

 We can see that there is exactly one ROM bank called EXT_FLASH, and its size is 8.0 MiB.
 If you see multiple ROM banks instead of one, you will need to consult your target MCU's manual and linker script to determine which one is used for the main application.

-The other piece of information that you need is the page and sector size of your ROM bank, and of the secondary block device if not using XIP mode.
+The other piece of information that you need is the page size (program size) and the sector size (erase size) of your ROM bank, and of the secondary block device if not using XIP mode.
 This will require a trip to your MCU datasheet, or the datasheet for the external flash for chips that don't have internal flash like the MIMXRT1060.
 Note that mcuboot *can* handle flashes with non-uniform sector sizes, but you will have to be extra careful about assigning things to sectors correctly.

 ### Allocating Memory